How to Apply

 - International applicants must also submit a financial certificate and supporting documentation.

-- Any Social Work applicant who has responded "yes" to any of the Honor Statement questions on the UNC Graduate School application may be asked to submit to a background check before their application will be reviewed.
+- Any Social Work applicant who has responded "yes" to any of the Community Standards questions on the UNC Graduate School application may be asked to submit to a background check before their application will be reviewed.
 Failure to provide complete, accurate, and truthful information on your application will be grounds to deny or withdraw an applicant's admission or for dismissal after enrollment.
+For policies related to criminal background checks and our field education program, please visit p.
+84 of our Field Education Manuel.
+If you plan to pursue your social work licensure in NC or another state, please be sure tot alk with the state licensure board to make sure you are aware of their review policies.

 Distance Education applicants must also submit a one-page response to supplemental application questions and complete a required interview in late January through March.